 - Link Power indicates that Carrier 1 and Carrier 2 are at the same power level of 43 dBm each.
 See Figure 25 Item 5 - Frequency values can be set to the band edges.
-See Figure 25 Item 14. - 1.
-Allow the iBA instrument to warm by turning on the power 20min before starting the test. - 2.
-If you are not already in Time Mode, switch to time mode see Figure 16 Item 14. - 3.
-In the advanced control panel, the following default values are given in the table above. - 4.
+See Figure 25 Item 14. - 3.
 To switch the power selection to Watts, press the dBm/W switch (See Figure 25 Item 4).
-Press the dBm/W switch to return to dBm for the rest of this tutorial. - 5.
+Press the dBm/W switch to return to dBm for the rest of this tutorial. - 4.
 The iBA PIM Analyzers have a residual IM specification of -125 dBm with 2 carriers at +43 dBm (20 watts) when terminated with a high performance, low IM termination (SI-30 or equal).
 To assist in viewing the measured performance relative to the specification limit, set the Reference Value to -125 dBm.
-Spec Limit Line can be set according to Figure 16 Item 10 - 6.
+Spec Limit Line can be set according to Figure 16 Item 10 - a.
 Using the pass fail limit line see Figure 16 Item 10.
-Enter a spec limit of -125dBm. - 7.
-Upon start-up, the RF power is off and the measured IM value is the system noise floor.

-- 8. Switch on the RF power using F4 or RF on see Figure 16 Item 25.
-The carrier status indicator lights change to red indicating the RF is on. - 9.
-The actual, measured power being transmitted from the Port 1 output connector is displayed on the "Virtual Front panel" panel, see Figure 16 Item 27. - 10.
-With Carrier 1 and Carrier 2 frequencies set at the maximum and minimum frequency for the analyzer ("band edges"), (To set F1 and F2 frequencies to band edges, see Figure 25 Item 14).
+Enter a spec limit of -125dBm - 5.
+Upon start-up, the RF power is off and the measured IM value is the system noise floor. - 6.
+Switch on the RF power using F4 or RF on see Figure 16 Item 25.
+The carrier status indicator lights change to red indicating the RF is on. - 7.
+The actual, measured power being transmitted from the Port 1 output connector is displayed on the "Virtual Front panel" panel see Figure 16 Item 27 - 8.
+With Carrier 1 and Carrier 2 frequencies set at the maximum and minimum frequency for the analyzer ("band edges"), (To set F1 and F2 frequencies to band edges.
+See Figure 25 Item 14).
 If we set one Trace to IM3L and another Trace to IM3H, see Figure 16 Item 2 and Figure 17.
-You will see that IM3H falls outside the Rx band edges giving an indication similar to Figure 18 and IM3L falls inside the Rx passband so the remaining numeric values appear as shown in Figure 16 Item 4. - 11.
-Note on the "Virtual Front Panel" (Time Mode) Display the following settings: - Pass Fail Limit = -125 dBm. - Trace order selected.
-Order = IM3L - 12.
+You will see that IM3H falls outside the Rx band edges giving an indication similar to Figure 18 and IM3L falls inside the Rx passband so the remaining numeric values appear as shown in Figure 16 Item 4.

+9. Note on the "Virtual Front Panel" (Time Mode) Display the following settings:

+- Pass Fail Limit = -125 dBm. - Trace order selected.
+Order = IM3L - 10.
 Click on the dBm/dBc Refer Figure 16 Item 18, switch and note that all dBm readings revert to dBc values.
-These values are all relative to the strongest carrier signal; i.e. 30 dBm in our case. - 13.
+These values are all relative to the strongest carrier signal; i.e. 30 dBm in our case. - 11.
 Note the power levels of the IM products.

-Increase the carrier power from the present 30 dBm to 43 dBm on the Carrier Control Panel using any of the following techniques. - a.
-Refer to Figure 25 Item 3 and Item 1, adjust power using the + controls. - b.
+Increase the carrier power from the present 30 dBm to 43 dBm on the Carrier Control Panel using any of the following techniques.

+a.
+Refer to Figure 25 Item 3 and Item 1, adjust power using the - + controls.

+b.
 Highlight as outlined in Figure 25 Item 2 and type in the required Power value on the keyboard.